- Technical Support

 ImmunoGold reagents offer excellent tissue penetration due to their small particle size (Dixon et al., 2015).
 ImmunoGold colloidal gold reagents are available for transmission (TEM) and scanning electron microscopy (SEM) (EM Grade 6, 12 and 18 nm), or for brightfield microscopy or immunoblotting (LM Grade 4 nm).

-Colloidal gold reagents are available either for transmission and scanning electron microscopy (EM Grade) or for light microscopy and immunoblotting (LM Grade).
 The EM Grade is distinguished from other commercial preparations by careful separation of monomeric particles from small aggregates using ultracentrifugation in density gradients.
-The resulting monomeric colloidal gold-protein complexes are suspended in sterile-filtered buffer containing stabilizers and a preservative.
-All particle sizes in the EM Grade category may also be used for light microscopy and immunoblotting by those who prefer to use particles larger than 4 nm.
+The resulting monomeric colloidal gold-protein complexes are recommended for multiple labeling applications, as different antigenic sites can be distinguished by particle size.
+The complexes are suspended in sterile-filtered buffer containing stabilizers and a preservative.

 The 4 nm size may be used for electron microscopy in studies that require smaller particles since they are relatively uniform in size (coefficient of variation less than or equal to 15%), though small aggregates are not removed from this grade.
 The 4 nm particles are not suitable for multiple labeling with EM Grade reagents, since size uniformity is paramount and aggregated material may be mistaken for a larger particle.